Function | Where does this work? | What it does |

 triggerAndWait()

 This is where it gets interesting.
 You can trigger a task and then wait for the result.
-This is useful when you need to call a different task and then use the result to continue with your task.
+This is useful when you need to call a different task and then use the result to continue with your task./trigger/parent.ts

 batchTriggerAndWait()

 You can batch trigger a task and wait for all the results.
-This is useful for the fan-out pattern, where you need to call a task multiple times and then wait for all the results to continue with your task.
+This is useful for the fan-out pattern, where you need to call a task multiple times and then wait for all the results to continue with your task./trigger/nested.ts

 Next.js Server Actions

 Server Actions allow you to call your backend code without creating API routes.
 This is very useful for triggering tasks but you need to be careful you don’t accidentally bundle the Trigger.dev SDK into your frontend code.
+If you see an error like this then you’ve bundled@trigger.dev/sdk

 into your frontend code: